han-tran-gia/8-Weeks-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 ```
 #### Explanation:
 - For `delivered pizza` -> I will use orders table which has been exclude cancelled orders
-- For `at least 1 change`: which means we need to count both situation which are: customers add extras or exclude any toppings from the pizza
+- For `at least 1 change`: which means we need to count both situations: customers add extras or exclude any toppings from the pizza
 - **CASE WHEN**: I used 2 CASE WHEN to calculate the number of no change and at least 1 change pizza
   - If `exclusions` and `extras` columns are blank, which means no toppings are added or excluded from the pizza, 1 will be added and later sum all of that to calculate no_change_pizza count
   - If these columns are NOT blank, which means at least 1 topping will be added or excluded from the pizza, 1 will be added and later sum all of that to calculate at_least_1change count